jdalbey/EasyAuth/README.md

 ### Limitations

-Currently tested on Linux and Windows 10.
+Currently tested on Linux Mint and Windows 10.

 Uses only TOTP codes with SHA1, 6-digit, 30-second parameters.